netobserv/network-observability-operator/docs/FlowCollector.md

 If the `spec.agent.ebpf.privileged` parameter is not set, an error is reported.<br>
 - `DNSTracking`: enable the DNS tracking feature.<br>
 - `FlowRTT`: enable flow latency (sRTT) extraction in the eBPF agent from TCP traffic.<br>
 - `NetworkEvents`: enable the Network events monitoring feature.
-This feature requires mounting the kernel debug filesystem, so the eBPF pod has to run as privileged.<br/>
+This feature requires mounting the kernel debug filesystem, so the eBPF pod has to run as privileged.
+Requires OpenShift 4.18 / OVN x.y.<br><br/>
         </td>
         <td>false</td>
       </tr><tr>